 Vaughan has been part of the tourism industry for the last 10 years, guiding and managing camps throughout South Africa, although focusing more on the Greater Kruger National Park.
 Alongside his career he is also involved in various conservation and research projects specializing in entomology and bio-diversity mapping throughout South Africa.

 In 2002 he was awarded the Derik Grey Award for his research project focusing on using certain species of butterflies and beetles as biological indicators, and represented South Africa at the SIIRS conferences in Stockholm Sweden.
-Since then he has made many contributions towards insect research and has a deep passion for entomology.
 He is also a fanatical “lister”, and an avid bio-diversity explorer, photographing practically every creature found on his many field trips throughout South Africa.
 Incorporating his knowledge gained through the research projects into his guiding has helped him bridge the gap between conservation and tourism, and allows him a unique platform to share and promote conservation values to his guests and clients.

 Pulane’s duties include cleaning and laundry duties at the Mahlahla Campus.
 She has also been with Bushwise for a few years.
 She is very quiet but will make sure your room is always clean